What is BitUBU?

 Every time you place an order, the exchange charges you a trading fee.
 The trading fee is normally a percentage of the value of the trade order.
 At this exchange, they divide between takers and makers.
 Takers are the one who “take” an existing order from the order book.

-BitUBU charges takers 0.10%.
+BitUBU charges both takers and makers 0.20%.
 These taker fees are quite in line with the global industry averages.
 Industry average has for a long time been around 0.20-0.25%, but we are now seeing more and more exchanges charging 0.10-0.15% instead, just like BitUBU.
+According to the most extensive industry report on trading fees, this one, the industry average spot trading taker fees are 0.221% and the corresponding maker fees are 0.177%

 BitUBU Withdrawal fees

-BitUBU charges a withdrawal fee of 0.001 BTC per BTC-withdrawal.
-This fee is a bit above the global industry average.
-The current global industry average is around 0.0006 BTC per BTC-withdrawal.
+BitUBU charges a withdrawal fee of 0.0006 BTC per BTC-withdrawal.
+This fee is in line with, or even slightly below, the global industry average.
+The current global industry average is around 0.00057 BTC per BTC-withdrawal according to this report.

 In addition to depositing cryptocurrency to the platform, BitUBU also lets you deposit fiat currency.
 However, only through wire transfer (not credit or debit card).
 If you absolutely require a trading platform that allows credit or debit card deposits, please use our Exchange Filters and you can filter out the exchanges that have what you need.